Carina-P/ms3-best-books/README.md

 ##### Major changes compared to wireframes
 ###### Home page
 - Moved search for book further down.
-Prioritized to show most popular books since it is higher priority that users buy a book and I think that showing most popular books might inspire to spontaneous purchases.
+Prioritized to show most popular books since it is high priority that users buys a book and I think that showing most popular books might inspire to spontaneous purchases.
 Someone who wants to search for a book probably do not mind moving further down the page.
 - Most Popular books: Shows one book at a time, in the carousel, instead of several.
-Users thought it was more clear and appealing this way.
+Talked to users who thought it was more clear and appealing this way.
 - Search result/Category X: The search is shown in own page, instead of on the home page.
 This is due to clarity for the user and a more clean code.
 - Add Book: One more step to add a book: After user choosen which book to add, a form with all